 Who knew a simple summer fruit salad could be elevated to such heights?
 This rainbow salad of flavor is sure to become your go-to for entertaining, potlucks, picnics, and BBQs.
 It’s light, refreshing, and just unique enough to impress!

 It’s also a healthy snack to have on hand for yourself or your kiddos!
-Packed full of nutritious fruits, this is the perfect summer fruit salad for munching on a hot day.
+Packed full of nutritious fruits, this is the perfect watermelon fruit salad for munching on a hot day.

 What to put in summer fruit salad?